ittner/signal-sticker-tool/README.md

 ## Creating a sticker pack

-First, a primer: stickers are stored in packs that are private and end-to-end encrypted, and neither the Signal CDN nor other users can read them (but servers can know the number of images in a pack, their approximate sizes, and who downloads them; by Signal standards, stickers are very leaky in the metadata department).
+First, a primer: Signal stickers are stored in packs that are private and end-to-end encrypted, and neither the Signal CDN nor other users can read them, but servers can know the number of images in a pack, their approximate sizes, and who downloads them; by Signal standards, stickers are very leaky in the metadata department.
 They are saved **read-only** in the servers, indexed by a *pack_id* and encrypted with a *pack_key*.
 This key never leaves the clients by default and when sites like [signalstickers.com](https://signalstickers.com) publish a pack, they are just intentionally sharing both the id and the key with everybody.
 Once a pack is uploaded, it can not be modified anymore and will remain taking up space on the servers — so, remember this before doing any stupid test!
-These are the technicalities you need to know before making a sticker pack, but signalstickers-client has a [more detailed explanation](https://github.com/signalstickers/signalstickers-client/blob/master/STICKERS_INTERNALS.md).
+These are the technicalities you need to know before making a sticker pack, but signalstickers-client has a [detailed explanation](https://github.com/signalstickers/signalstickers-client/blob/master/STICKERS_INTERNALS.md).

 Start by creating a directory for the sticker pack.
 The name of this directory does not matter, just choose something meaningful for your pack.
 In this example we will call it `dinner-reactions`.